Schitt's Creek season 2: Critical response

-Much like the first season, the second season of Schitt's Creek was positively received, gaining an approval rating from Rotten Tomatoes of 100%.
+The second season of Schitt's Creek was positively received, with improved critical reception over the first season.
+On Rotten Tomatoes, it has an approval rating of 100% based on 6 reviews with an average rating of 9/10.
 Along with the rest of the series, the season grew in popularity after debuting on Netflix in January 2017.

 Awards and nominations

 The second season received 13 nominations at the 5th Canadian Screen Awards, as well as other award wins and nominations for individual actors and directors.

 Release

 The season premiered on January 12, 2016, and with a two-episode premiere, the season concluded on March 29, 2016, with 13 episodes.
-Starting in the season, the American distributed of the series, Pop TV, moved the series to an 8:00 pm ET/PT time slot with an encore broadcast at 11:00 pm ET/PT.
+Starting in the season, the American distributor of the series, Pop TV, moved the series to an 8:00 pm ET/PT time slot with an encore broadcast at 11:00 pm ET/PT.